Kaon-induced production of strange hidden-charm molecular pentaquarks $P^\Lambda_{\psi s}$ from proton: Numerical Result

 \subsection{Cross section for $J^P=1/2^-$ in energy region $[4350-4550]$~MeV}

 In this section, we incorporate the couplings between the interaction channels to study the kaon-induced production of $P^{\Lambda}_{\psi s}$.
 Since no molecular state is found in the calculations without couplings near the $\Lambda_c\bar{D}^*$ threshold, the energy regions can clearly be divided into two parts.
-To present the results more effectively, we provide cross sections for two distinct energy ranges: the higher energy region $[4350-4550]$~MeV and the lower energy region $[4250-4380]$~MeV, where the LHCb observed states, $P^{\Lambda}_{\psi s}(4459)$ and $P^{\Lambda}_{\psi s}(4438)$, are located, respectively.
+To present the results more effectively, we provide cross sections for two distinct energy ranges: the higher energy region $[4350-4550]$~MeV and the lower energy region $[4250-4380]$~MeV, where the LHCb observed states, $P^{\Lambda}_{\psi s}(4459)$ and $P^{\Lambda}_{\psi s}(4338)$, are located, respectively.
 Furthermore, to present results for the molecular pentaquarks with different spin-parities, we focus on the partial wave cross sections rather than the total cross sections.

 First, we consider the cross section for $J^P=1/2^-$ in the energy range $[4350-4550]$~MeV.
 In the calculation without coupled-channel effects, two poles with spin parity $1/2^-$ are generated in this energy region, $\Xi'_c\bar{D}(1/2^-)$ and $\Xi_c\bar{D}^*(1/2^-)$, with the latter corresponding to $P^{\Lambda}_{\psi s}(4459)$.
+The imaginary part of the pole with a cutoff of 1.14 GeV is about 10 MeV, corresponding to a width of approximately 20 MeV, which is close to the value reported by LHCb, 17 MeV~\cite{Aaij:2020gdg}.
 In Fig.~\ref{Fig:4459.1}, after including the coupled-channel effects, the poles for these two states are shown in the complex energy plane.
 The corresponding cross sections in the channels considered are also presented.

 In the calculation without couplings, two poles are observed on the real axis, positioned just below the thresholds of $\Xi'_c\bar{D}$ and $\Xi_c\bar{D}^*$, respectively.
 When the coupled-channel effects are included, the poles move off the real axis and form two conjugate poles in the complex energy plane.
 As the parameter increases, the poles shift left along the real axis, indicating stronger binding between the coupled channels.
 Compared to the results from our previous calculation without the $\bar{K}N$ channel, the pole positions remain similar, as expected, due to the large mass gap between the $\bar{K}N$ channel and the energy region considered here.